 Suggested Read: Topmost Destinations to Celebrate New Year in India

-People dress up in nice attires to meet their families, friends and exchange sweets.
+People dress up in nice modest clothes, to meet their families and friends and exchange sweets.

 Interestingly, this is a festival that marks the conclusion of the holy month of fasting called Ramadan.
 For small children, it is a day when they are given Idi (money or gift) by elders.
-But hang on, do you know what most attracts travelers to indulge in the festivities of Eid-Ul-Fitr?
-Well, it is the delicious delicacies served during festivities and the magical culture of the Muslim community that compels every person to indulge in the celebrations of Eid-Ul-Fitr, regardless of what religious faith he or she follows.
-So, if you want to experience what it's really like to indulge in the festivities of Eid-Ul-Fitr, well, why not come to India and experience it yourself?
+But hang on, do you know what most attracts travelers to indulge in the festivities of Eid ul-Fitr?
+Well, it is the delicious delicacies served during festivities and the magical culture of the Muslim community that compels every person to indulge in the celebrations of Eid al-Fitr, regardless of what religious faith he or she follows.
+So, if you want to experience what it's really like to indulge in the festivities of Eid al-Fitr, well, why not come to India and experience it yourself?

-Where It Is Celebrated - Eid-Ul-Fitr is celebrated in the whole country by the Muslim Community.
+Where it is Celebrated - Eid al-Fitr is celebrated in the whole country by the Muslim Community.

-Significance Of The Festival - The festival of Eid-Ul-Fitr marks the conclusion of the holy month of Ramadan.
+Significance of the Festival - The festival of Eid al-Fitr marks the conclusion of the holy month of Ramadan.

 Suggested Read: Things to do in Medina - A Complete Guide to Visit ‘The Enlightened City’